 Elevation: 10,126 ft

 This peak is not in the book.
-In the book I mentioned this peak as Point 10126 in the route description for Mount Carpenter.
-Livingston Douglas pointed out that this peak had enough prominence to be considered a separate peak.
-Rick Baugher climbed this peak in 1996 but I am not sure of his exact route but I do know the access was open at that time.
+In the book, I mentioned this peak as Point 10126 in the route description for Mount Carpenter.
+Livingston Douglas points out that this peak has enough prominence to be considered a separate peak.
+Rick Baugher climbed this peak in 1996 but I am not sure of his exact route.
+I do know that access was open to the public at that time.

-Peak 10126 (Clear Creek Peak) is located high above, and in between, the upper reaches of the Clear Creek and Poison Creek drainages in the central Beaverhead Range.
-It is approximately 1-1/2 miles WNW of Mount Carpenter (10,684′), from which it is separated by a gentle saddle (9,700′).
+Peak 10126/Clear Creek Peak is located high above, and in between, the upper reaches of the Clear Creek and Poison Creek drainages in the central Beaverhead Range.
+It is approximately 1-1/2 miles WNW of Mount Carpenter (10,684 feet), from which it is separated by a gentle saddle (9,700 feet).
+USGS Morrison Lake

-Clear Creek Road [(B)(6.2) on page 329].
-Please be aware that as of July 2017, access is restricted on Clear Creek Road; the road is gated approximately 1/2 mile past the bridge crossing of Clear Creek due to private property issues and an active mining operation.
-There is “No Trespassing” past the gate, so there is no access for hikers to reach the FS road that climbs E up to a saddle overlooking Poison Creek.
-So you must do an “end-around” to avoid the private land.
+Clear Creek Road [(B)(6.2) on Page 329].
+Please be aware that, as of July 2017, access is restricted on Clear Creek Road.
+The road is gated approximately 1/2-mile past the bridge crossing of Clear Creek due to private property issues and an active mining operation.
+There is “No Trespassing” past the gate, so there is no access for hikers to reach the Forest Service road that climbs E up to a saddle overlooking Poison Creek.
+You must do an “end-around” to avoid the private land.
 Here’s how to do it.

-Date of Climb: 7/19/17.
-Scramble northeast up the ridge crest, staying to the climber’s right (E) of it to avoid private property.
+Scramble northeast up the ridge crest, staying to the climber’s R/E of it to avoid private property.
 Climb up through a steep section of forest and minor cliff bands to reach Point 8939 (you can skirt the southeast side of Point 8939 on easy tundra to avoid some uphill).
-From Point 8939, drop 25′ on easy tundra to a minor saddle.
+From Point 8939, drop 25 feet on easy tundra to a minor saddle.
 Climb up the steep, open forest on the Southwest Face to reach the South Ridge.
 Follow the ridge north to the grassy hump that is the summit of Clear Creek Peak.
 From the summit, you have superb views of the Continental Divide to the east.
 If you’re lucky, you might even spot a herd of elk grazing in the saddle down below you to the east-northeast.
 This saddle connects Clear Creek Peak to Mount Carpenter.